 Important Uses of Potassium Iodate

-Other promoters or websites of the Potassium Iodate would often market the product as a Thyroid blocking agent.
+Other potassium iodate promoters or websites often market the product as a Thyroid-blocking agent.
 But, as mentioned earlier, Potassium Iodate does not work that way.
 It helps reduce the accumulation of radioactive iodine in the thyroid area.
-Potassium Iodate is commonly used in cases wherein a nuclear explosion or accident just happened.

-When a Nuclear emergency has been called for, Potassium Iodate is then used to protect you from the radiation.
+When a nuclear emergency has been called for, potassium iodate is used to protect you from radiation.
 Radiation carries radioactive iodines that spread throughout the environment after a nuclear accident.
-Radioactive Iodines are extremely harmful, especially for children and babies.
-The ta, blets will act as a shield or stoppage for your thyroid to not intake radioactive iodine.

 Precautions Before Taking Potassium Iodate